• Skip to primary navigation

 Take an individual asparagus spear and hold it between your two hands at the bottom of the spear.
 Bend the bottom third until the spear snaps.
 This is a pretty good approximation to where the less desirable root end and the stalk separates.

 You should be able to see the separation between the very leafy tip and the stalk.
 The tips are going to be used later, so save them in a separate dish.
-I basically estimate where the tips end for the whole bunch and lop off the end.
+I estimate where the tips end for the whole bunch and lop off the end.
 I then put these aside.

-The Stalks
+Stalks

-Using a Blender Instead of an Immersion Blender
+Using a blender instead of an Immersion Blender

 If you don’t have an immersion blender [affiliate link], consider buying one.
-They can really make so many jobs easier.
+They can really make so many jobs more manageable.
 When it comes to vegetable soups, an immersion blender is really a valuable tool.
 If, however, that isn’t an option, you should be able to use your regular kitchen blender.

-Be careful when dealing with hot liquids in your blender.
-Don’t fill your blender more than about half full when dealing with hot liquids.
 Use a kitchen towel when holding the top of your blender when dealing with hot liquids.
 Blend in batches.
-These are the basics of blending hot liquids in your blender, but the most important thing is to just be safe and do not burn yourself!
+These are the basics of blending hot liquids in your blender, but the most important thing is to be safe and not burn yourself!

 Really, though, immersion blenders are awesome.
 As a person who does not like too many kitchen gadgets, I feel like this one is worth it!